 - Did You Just Punch Out Cthulhu?: Ties with Zayinella the time it takes for him to save Hetha from her.

 - The Dulcinea Effect: After Jaime leaves him alone after seeing Zayinella, Alex saves Hetha from her, and forms Nemesis to fight C-Volution.

-- Eagle Land: Type 1, "America, the Beautiful".
+- Eagle Land: Type 1.
 He was raised in an utopia based on its principles.

 - Noble Male, Roguish Male: Roguish to Gil's Noble, when Gil joins Nemesis.

 A C-Volution Battlecast agent already present in Shimogamo.
 He's actually a former QMR officer, but betrayed them after his would-be death.
 Warned by his superior of the arrival of Alex Cage, he feels ready to have his own personal vengeance against the QMR.